elastic/opentelemetry/docs/collector-limitations.md

 # Elastic OpenTelemetry Collector limitations

-The Elastic Distribution of the OpenTelemetry Collector has the following limitations:
+The Elastic Distribution for the OpenTelemetry Collector has the following limitations:

 - `host.network.*` metrics aren't present from OpenTelemetry side.
 - `process.state` isn't present in the OpenTelemetry host metric.
 It's set to a dummy value of **Unknown** in the **State** column of the host processes table.